 Other respiratory problems do happen if you notice them sneezing a lot, for example, one with feline herpes might also contact a bacterial infection as well.
-If you bring it into the vet, get some antibiotics, and take care of the cat, then they’ll be fine.
+If you bring it to the vet, get some antibiotics, and take care of the cat, then they’ll be fine.

-However, you should also watch out for feline immunodeficiency virus, which does develop in a slow manner, but it does leave the system very compromised, and it can also lead to feline leukemia, which is a fatal infection in many cases.
+However, you should also watch out for the feline immunodeficiency virus, which does develop in a slow manner, but it does leave the system very compromised, and it can also lead to feline leukemia, which is a fatal infection in many cases.
 Cats can even develop chlamydia, so if you hear the sound of sneezing constantly, take the little guy in.